 The Lessons from History

 Operating under the canopy of an expansionist political drive, the enlightenment movement brought Europe into a new era of discovery.
 The progression could be related to the new surge of rationality that was brought by the spread of Buddhism during the Kushan era.
 In conjunction with the Gangetic India, the Kushan made a serious attempt to promote Buddhism to the west.
 Through ancient family' s connection, Greece was the first target of theirs campaign.
 Unfortunately, Zoroastrianism already took hold of Europe and was too strong to prevent Buddhism from penetrating into the core of the European power elite.
 Facing with strong resistance, the Buddhist movement had missed its original target.
-Instead of promoting a complete program of spiritual gain, European Enlightenment paradigm had shifted its focus of basing Buddhist rationalism to the progression of science and technology instead.
-With no Buddhist morality in check, the European enlightenment movement drove the power elite to capitalize on their own material gain to promote wealth instead.
+Instead of promoting a complete program of spiritual gain, European Enlightenment paradigm had shifted its focus to the use of Buddhist rationalism for the progression of science and technology instead.
+With no Buddhist morality in check, the European enlightenment movement drove the power elite to capitalize on their own material gain instead.
 Through greed, they drove Europe deeper and deeper into the spell of the materialistic irrationality.
 Starting from the renaissance, world power elite made their own pacts to ward off religious constraints that might slow down their global ambitious drive.
 As we had argued, their indifference to religious morality had led to the outbreak of modern crises that constitute the main cause of the prophesied Apocalypse to come (The Westernisation: Introduction: The Apocalypse in the Making).
 Two world wars already brought down humanity to its knee, but world power elite still has no clue that history could repeat itself again.
 After the gun's smoke of the two wars dissipated, humanity sprung back to its own self.
 As politicians got their ways to sideline religious morale code, the prospect of peace is just an illusion.
 If a drastic change could not eliminate or at least reduce its root causes from reaching the critical point, the third world war could happen at any moment in time as predicted by the deterministic law of the cause and effect.

 RELIGION AND SCIENCE